vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## New and Noteworthy Since Vaadin 23.2

+NOTE: Since Vaadin 23.3, Vaadin Commercial license and Service Terms has been updated.
+Read [more](https://vaadin.com/commercial-license-and-service-terms)

 ### Flow
 - Preserve on refresh: add refresh flag to navigation events _Adds the `isRefreshEvent` flag to `BeforeEnterEvent` and `AfterNavigationEvent` to distinguish if the event is for refresh on the view with `@PreserveOnRefresh`_